Matthimatiker/matthimatiker.github.io/index.md

 Hi there, my name is Matthias.
 I am a passionate software developer and Head of an Imaginary Software Architecture Advisory Board (HISAAB).

+I am currently employed at [webfactory GmbH](http://www.webfactory.de) (@webfactory), the fairest company I was allowed to work for so far.
+We are a team of experienced developers and designers that focuses on the development of interesting web applications.

-Check out my GitHub profile (@Matthimatiker) to find out more about my current side projects.
+Check out my GitHub profile (@Matthimatiker) if you want to find out more about my current side projects.

-I enjoy funny puns.
+Personal information: I enjoy funny puns.
 And the not so funny ones, too.